-Sprint Select this option to use your Sprints as the source for your board's Stories.
+- Sprint Select this option to use your Sprints as the source for your board's Stories.
 Typically only used if you are moving from Scrum to Kanban or if you plan to use both together.

-If you select this option, you first need to Create a Sprint from the Backlog.

-Release Select this option to use Releases as the source for your board's Stories.
+If you select this option, you first need to Create a Sprint from the Backlog. - Release Select this option to use Releases as the source for your board's Stories.
 This option allows you to define a target payload for a specific release and use a board to manage its delivery.
 Using this option allows you to use Rhythm's TRACKING perspective.
 If you select this option, you first need to Create a Release.

-Custom Select this option to use a pre-defined custom filter as the source for your Board's Filter d) Create the Swimlanes.
+CustomSelect this option to use a pre-defined custom filter as the source for your Board'sFilterStories.

-Stories.
 This option provides the ultimate flexibility.
 You can include anything that you can filter on, including Tags.
-For more information, see Working with Filters e) Select other Board options such as adding to Team Room, Enforcing WIP, and Showing Age Indicators.
+For more information, see Working with Filters d) Create the Swimlanes.